nalabGAB/Site-de-Portifolio/README.md

 # Hello
-This is my portfolio, all of my projects, awards, and skills are in there.
+This is my portfolio.
+All of my projects, awards, and skills are in there:

 > [!IMPORTANT]
 > [Portfolio Website](https://nalabportfolio.netlify.app)